Serbian hajduks: 18th century

 On 26 November 1716, Austrian general Nastić with 400 soldiers and c.
 500 hajduks attacked Trebinje, but did not take it over.
 A combined Austro-Venetian-Hajduk force of 7,000 stood before the Trebinje walls, defended by 1,000 Ottomans.
 The Ottomans were busy near Belgrade and with hajduk attacks towards Mostar, and were thus unable to reinforce Trebinje.
 The conquest of Trebinje and Popovo field were given up to fight in Montenegro.
 The Venetians took over Hutovo and Popovo, where they immediately recruited militarily from the population.

 Kingdom of Serbia (1718–39)

 The Serbs established a Hajduk army that supported the Austrians.
 The army was divided into 18 companies, in four groups.
 In this period, the most notable obor-kapetans were Vuk Isaković from Crna Bara, Mlatišuma from Kragujevac and Kosta Dimitrijević from Paraćin.

 The most notable obor-kapetans were Vuk Isaković from Crna Bara, Mlatišuma and Kosta Dimitrijević from Paraćin.
 Apart from the obor-kapetans, other notable commanders were kapetans Keza Radivojević from Grocka and Sima Vitković from Valjevo.
 In Kragujevac, there were two companies of 500 soldiers each.
 He conquered Kruševac with his militia, and carried much cattle.
-Colonel Lentulus ordered that part of the cattle be returned to the population, the second part was sent to Sekendorf, the third held by the colonel to the need of his army.